Nexosis/nexosis.github.io/_clients/powershell.md

 ### DataSets
 A DataSet in the Nexosis API contains data that is fed into the machine learning algorithms to create predictions.

 Creating a dataset is easy.
-Simply create the proper object in Powershell, shown below, containing at LEAST two columns - a `timestamp` and in this example, two other data points - daily sales totals and daily number of transactions.
+Simply create the proper object in Powershell, shown below, containing at LEAST two columns - a `timestamp` and a target to be predicted.
+In this example I have two data points - daily sales totals and daily number of transactions.

 ```powershell
  $data = @(